masoudir/mavros_tutorial/tutorials/docs/Chapter1_ArduRover_with_CLI/Step3_How_to_make_move.md

-# How to move Ardupilot-SITL Rover in MAVROS
+# How to move Ardupilot-SITL Rover

 *Author:* Masoud Iranmehr